-All-in-all, this little U.S. company could help America achieve both energy independence...
+All in all, this little U.S. company could help America achieve both energy independence...

-And semiconductor chip independence...
+AND semiconductor chip independence...

-Which will put the U.S. on a much better path toward the future.
+Which will put us on a much better path toward the future.

-Thanks to smart investments like this, a savvy operating model and their critical chip making components...
+Thanks to these kinds of smart investments, a savvy operating model and the company’s critical chip making components...

 The bottom line is...
-This is an opportunity to get in on company that has secretly been one of America’s most important companies.
+This is an opportunity to get in on a company that has secretly been one of America’s most important.

 So you may be asking yourself...

-How Do I Get This Tiny Stock Before It Runs +525% (or Thousands of Percent Within the Decade?)?
+How Do I Get This Tiny Stock Before It Runs Up 525% (or MORE!)
+Within the Decade?

-Before you do anything, I want you to see all of the details for yourself...
-That’s why I want you to get your hands on a copy of my latest report “Defeating China: The #1 U.S. Stock To Soar From 2NM Chips”...
+Before you do anything, I want you to see all the details for yourself...
+That’s why I want you to get your hands on a copy of my latest report...
+“Defeating China: The #1 U.S. Stock to Soar From 2-Nanometer Chips”...

 [REPORT GRAPHIC – Right ALIGNED]

-Where I lay out all of my intel that my team and I have put together on this very rare opportunity.
+In which I lay out all of the intel that my team and I have put together on this very rare opportunity.

-If we were to sell this report by itself it would be valued at $495...
-But this is a critical moment in history so I want you to have access to it.
+If we were to sell this report by itself, it would be valued at $495...
+But this is a critical moment in history, so I want you to have access to it.
 Look, I’ve been helping people find ways to profit off massive global events for over 35 years...

-And if we look at how very similar chip stocks have played out over their lifetime...
-Like Applied Materials which surged 58,688% Or ASML which grown 20,238% Or Lam Research which is up 20,316%...
+And if we look at how similar chip stocks have played out over their lifetimes...
+Like Applied Materials, which has surged 41,577%...
+Or ASML, which has grown 26,961%...
+Or Lam Research, which is up 16,079%...
 The ceiling for this stock is absolutely MASSIVE!
-This is the #1 place you’re going to want to have your money in over the next two years.
+This is the #1 place you’re going to want to have your money over the next two years.

-Now it should go without saying that all investing carries risk, and you never want to invest more than you can stand to lose – even in an opportunity like this one.
+Now, it should go without saying that all investing carries risk, and you never want to invest more than you can stand to lose – even in an opportunity like this one.

 That being said, I wouldn’t be here pounding the table on this company if I didn’t fully believe it could easily soar 525% within the next couple of years...

 In fact...
-I’ve already put my own personal money into this play... that’s how much I believe in it.
+I’ve already put my own personal money into this play.
+That’s how much I believe in it.

-Here’s How to Add it to Your Portfolio...
+Here’s How to Add It to Your Portfolio...
 Like I Just Did!

-Look, I don’t know China will invade Taiwan tomorrow... next month... next year... or next decade.
+Look, I don’t know if China will invade Taiwan tomorrow... next month... next year... or next decade.

-But I know one thing for sure... it is no longer acceptable for America to rely completely on Asia to product the chips it needs.
+But I know one thing for sure... it is no longer acceptable for America to rely completely on Asia to produce the chips it needs.

 The mere threat of a massive chip shortage is far too dangerous to leave up to China...

-So American businesses are going to have to supply our nation with these chips that power the entire US economy.
+So American businesses are going to have to supply our nation with these chips that power the entire U.S. economy.

-And this one small company – is mission critical to making that happen.
+And this one small company... is mission-critical to making that happen.
 They indirectly touch virtually every chip on the planet.

-You’re going to get the name, ticker symbol, my research AND easy-to-follow instructions how I plan to approach this play.
+In my special report, you’re going to get the name, the ticker symbol, my research AND my easy-to-follow breakdown of how I plan to approach this play.
 And I’m prepared to send this report to you 100% FREE.

-But I am not just stopping there...
+But I’m not stopping there...
 I believe there will be additional profitable plays you can make BEFORE China invades Taiwan.
 That’s why I am also going to give you an entire model portfolio of the top chip stocks that I think will surge because of the looming Chip War...

 Special Bonus #1:

-Chip Domination Profits: My Top 6 Semiconductor Plays [report graphic]
+“Chip Domination Profits: My Top 6 Semiconductor Plays” [report graphic]